SLaks/Styliner/README.md

  - Browser property fallbacks don't cascade
    - If you specify `background: red;` in one rule, and `background: linear-gradient(...)` in a more specific rule, Styliner will replace the property from the first rule with the more specific one.
 This means that browsers that don't support `linear-gradient()` won't see any background at all.
    - Instead, put both properties in the same rule, and Styliner will know to keep both of them.
 To make this easier, you can use a LESS mixin
+ - Except for `margin` and `padding`, shorthand inlined properties that are overridden by non-inlined non-shorthand counterparts will not be overridden correctly.
+  - To fix this, add splitter methods in Preprocessor.js to split other shorthand properties.